What's happening ?!?!

 - I think we must look to a radical interpretation of quantum matter for a theory of mind because it is the best universal theory we have and it is fated to replace our mechanistic world view.

 - I don't know the ultimate significance of quantum field theory (or general relativity).
-However, Kochen and Specker proved that it is impossible to embed ordinary classical logic inside a quantum logic, although the reverse is possible.
+However, Kochen and Specker proved that it is impossible to embed a quantum logic inside ordinary classical logic, although the reverse is possible.
 Therefore reason, as currently understood, must be superceded by some higher reason which one day we shall understand, appreciate and embrace.

-- I am not advocating irrationality (as has been approved and adopted by some postmodernists).
-Rather I am suggesting there is a better way to think and understand, beyond the propositional logic or first or second order logic that has gripped scientific thinkers to date.
-This is what I mean by "beyond reason", which is yet to be properly clarified.
+- I am not advocating irrationality (irrationality as has been approved and adopted by some postmodernists).
+Rather I am suggesting there is a better way to think and understand beyond the propositional logic or first or second order logic that has gripped deterministic scientific thinkers to date.
+This is what I mean by "beyond reason", quantum logic which is yet to be properly clarified.

 - I don't know how to view the world except as a patently evident, authentic, indubitable, real presence.
 However, some study of modern physics together with some study of classical metaphysics, of logic, ontology and epistemology, lead me to believe in a world of wave functions which take all three classical notions of logic, ontology and epistemology, and combine them intimately into a new consistent whole that is proving hard to interpret, but which fits the scientific evidence like a glove.